 A traditional Israeli breakfast is varied and substantial, and something that is loved by tourists and locals alike.
 Breakfast/brunch happens to be one of my favorite meals, day or night, so here is a selection of my favorite brunch spots in and around Jerusalem.
 While hotel breakfast buffets offer the most variety, they are often very costly and the setting lacks intimacy, so I prefer to go for more interesting locations.

 Here is a list of my top 10 favorite places for breakfast in and around Jerusalem:

 - Atalya (Not Kosher)

 If you are looking for a unique culinary experience, Friday brunch at Atalya in Ein Kerem takes things to a whole new level.
 Atalya Ein Mor hosts brunch from her family home with breath-taking views.
-The buffet changes each week but normally includes fresh breads, shakshuka, quiche, cheeses, dips and salads, as well as a wonderful selection of her famous cakes.
+The buffet changes each week but normally includes fresh bread, shakshuka, quiche, cheeses, dips and salads, as well as a wonderful selection of her famous cakes.
 The brunch is limited to 20 people each week and requires booking several weeks in advance.
 Atalya’s home is not kosher but the brunch is entirely dairy, click here for a full review.

 Atalya, 9 Ein Kerem Street, +972 52 475 5167, NIS 165 per person

 Part of the charm of sitting in the beautiful courtyard at Villa Brown is how quiet it is so close to the city center.
 The brunch menu was created by Chef Meir Adoni and includes a choice of one main dish (omelette, burekas, green shakshuka) and unlimited refills on the delicious dips, unique salads, fresh pastries and drinks.